SAP-samples/teched2025-DT265/README.md

 ## Description

-This repository contains the material for the SAP TechEd 2025 session called DT265 - Provision and extend multitenant solutions for SAP Cloud ERP.
+This repository contains the material for the SAP TechEd 2025 session called DT265 - Provision and extend multi-tenant solutions based on CAP for SAP Cloud ERP.

 ## Overview

 This session introduces attendees to experience how to provision, configure, and extend multi-tenant solutions for your customers.
 Using a reference example, you will learn how to deliver customer-specific extensions on a scalable and resource-efficient multi-tenant architecture.

-Multi-tenant side-by-side extensions based on the SAP BTP empower partners and customers to innovate on top of Cloud ERP and Cloud ERP Private in a scalable model.
+Multi-tenant side-by-side extensions based on the SAP BTP empower partners and customers to innovate on top of Cloud ERP in a scalable model.
 Building applications with SAP Build and running solutions on the SAP BTP means you can focus on your application domain and inherit enterprise-class SaaS qualities such as multitenancy, easy customer onboarding, seamless integration with the SAP Business Suite, and out-of-the-box extensibility.

-Imaging you are working for "SLAM-Tech Solutions", an SAP Build partner with focus on speed, impact and bold execution in the tech space.
+Imagine you are working for "SLAM-Tech Solutions", an SAP Build partner with focus on speed, impact and bold execution in the tech space.
 SLAM-Tech Solutions offers a SaaS solution that extends SAP Cloud ERP with 40 new customers that need to be onboarded quickly.
 As participant of this hands-on session you serve one of those 40 customers and it will be your job to onboard your customer incl. provisioning a tenant, configuring the connection to Cloud ERP, and enhance to the standard solution fulfilling the wish list of your customer.

 > Note: This session is done on basis of the [Partner Reference Application](https://github.com/SAP-samples/partner-reference-application) and the [Partner Reference Application Extension](https://github.com/SAP-samples/partner-reference-application-extension).